-My husband and I haven’t been abroad since we had the kids, partly due to our son’s Autism and partly due to finances.
-So far this Summer, we’ve ticked quite a few things off our family bucket list here in the UK… We went on a small aircraft flight 2 weeks ago, I have taken the kids camping for the first time and we’ve had lots of other adventures as well.
+My husband and I haven’t been on holiday abroad since we had the kids.
+This is partly due to our son’s Autism and partly due to finances.
+So far this Summer, we’ve ticked quite a few things off our family bucket list here in the UK… To get the kids used to planes, we went on a small aircraft flight 2 weeks ago.
+I have taken the kids camping for the first time and we’ve had lots of other adventures as well.
 After our successful camping trip earlier this week, I am now scouring the net, looking for budget family holidays for next Summer.

 My confidence is definitely increasing when it comes to how our son handles new situations, and I am pretty sure that he’d love the flight after our short flight last month too.
 The biggest hurdles for us to cross will be waiting around in the airport and the hotel transfer to get to the resort.
 I know that once we arrive and he understands we are staying there for a week, our son will absolutely love his holiday.
 With it being our first family holiday, I’d prefer to keep flight times as short as possible.
 With that in mind, it probably makes sense to stay in Spain or the Balearics.

 I know the beach in Santa Ponsa would be perfect for our little family.
 We’ve visited the seaside in the UK several times this year, and I know the kids love feeling the sand between their toes almost as much as I do.
 The golden sand and clear blue sea in Santa Ponsa (pictured below) is a far cry from Blackpool, though…